a-b-street/abstreet/docs/design/discrete_sim.md

 applied to discrete-time sim can't support debugging agents or showing their path.
 I think time travel with discrete-event would work fine -- just storing all the previous states with the exact times.

+## What broke about the old simplified driving model?

+- straw model has some quirks with queueing
+	- after the lead vehicle starts the turn, the queue behind it magically warps to the front of the road
+		- following distance needs to apply across lanes/turns -- lookahead has to still happen
+	- the first vehicle in the turn jumps to a strange position based on the front/back rendering
+		- dont remember what this was
+- at signals, cars doing the same turn wont start it until the last car finishes it
+		- dont remember what this was